What Is A Codependent Relationship?

-Conversely, men showed only control and exaggerated responsibility.
-Clinicians gather from those results that men’s sense of self-worth isn’t as linked to their partners as women seem to be.
-It’s important to try to break the cycle of codependency because codependent relationships affect families as well as people in the codependent relationship.
-A study in Mexico from Science and Collective Health indicates that families suffer from stress and have a higher probability of becoming addicts themselves when one or both people are codependent.
-In general, family members of codependent people have a poorer quality of life in various aspects because the primary focus of the family’s time and energy goes toward the ill or addicted person.
+Codependent relationships affect entire families as well as the people involved in them.
+A study in Mexico suggests that families experience higher stress levels and have a higher probability of forming addictions themselves when one or both people are codependent.
+The study indicates that families of codependent people have a poorer quality of life in various aspects, likely because the primary focus of the family’s time and energy goes toward the ill or addicted person.

 How Does Codependency Change Behavior?

-Codependent people have great intentions in the beginning.
-They feel a sense of devotion and loyalty to the person that’s experiencing difficulty.
-As their focus on the other person intensifies, their own self-worth declines.
-It can be a miserable life for someone who’s codependent.
-As a result, they look for other ways to help them feel better and more like themselves.
+Codependent people feel a sense of devotion and loyalty to the person with addictive tendencies, but as their focus on the other person intensifies, their own well-being may decline.
+As a result, they may seek out other ways to feel better and restore positive feelings of self-esteem.

-Those who have codependent tendencies may abuse alcohol or drugs to help them cope with their partner, which subjects them to their own addictions.
+Those who have codependent tendencies may misuse alcohol or drugs to help them cope with their partner, which subjects them to their own addictions.
 Others may develop other coping activities like gambling, engaging in promiscuous sex, or becoming workaholics.
-Wives may cover for their husband’s bad behavior, mothers make excuses for a child’s criminal activity, and parents may try to use their connections to prevent their children from accepting the consequences of their actions caused by substance abuse.
-These are all examples of unhealthy ways that codependent people respond to other individuals that need them.
+Wives may cover up their husband’s bad behavior, mothers make excuses for a child’s criminal activity, and parents may try to prevent their children from receiving discipline for the consequences of their actions caused by substance use.
+These are all examples of unhealthy ways that codependent people may respond to the dependent person that needs them.

-According to Mental Health America, there are specific signs of codependency that indicates such an unhealthy relationship dynamic:
+According to Mental Health America, there are specific signs that may signal a codependent relationship dynamic:

 - Overarching responsibility for another person’s actions